Introduction to custom domain names introduction

 Cloud Manager is not a domain name registrar and does not provide DNS services.

-AEM as a Cloud Service offers a built-in content delivery network (CDN) service, but also lets you bring-your-own (BYO) CDN to use with AEM.
+AEM as a Cloud Service offers a built-in CDN (Content Delivery Network) service, but also lets you BYO (Bring Your Own) CDN to use with AEM.
 Custom domains can be installed either in the AEM-managed CDN or a CDN you manage.

-• Custom domain names (and certificates) that are installed in your own CDN are managed in that specific CDN.
+• Custom domain names and certificates installed in a BYO CDN are managed directly within that CDN.

-Domains managed in your own CDN do not need to be installed by way of Cloud Manager.
-They are made available to AEM by way of X-Forwarded-Host and match the vhosts defined in the Dispatcher.
+Domains managed in your own CDN do not require installation through Cloud Manager - They are made available to AEM by way of X-Forwarded-Host and match the vhosts defined in the Dispatcher.
 See the CDN documentation.

-In one environment you can have both domains installed in the AEM-managed CDN and installed in your own CDN.
+In one environment, you can have both domains installed in the AEM-managed CDN and installed in a BYO CDN.

 Workflow workflow